Speed of gravity: Introduction

-The speed of gravitational waves in the general theory of relativity is equal to the speed of light in a vacuum, c.
+The speed of gravitational waves in the general theory of relativity is equal to the speed of light in vacuum, c.
 Within the theory of special relativity, the constant c is not only about light; instead it is the highest possible speed for any interaction in nature.
 Formally, c is a conversion factor for changing the unit of time to the unit of space.
 This makes it the only speed which does not depend either on the motion of an observer or a source of light and / or gravity.
 Thus, the speed of "light" is also the speed of gravitational waves, and further the speed of any massless particle.
 Such particles include the gluon (carrier of the strong force), the photons that make up light (hence carrier of electromagnetic force), and the hypothetical gravitons (which are the presumptive field particles associated with gravity; however, an understanding of the graviton, if it exists, requires an as-yet unavailable theory of quantum gravity).